OctopusDeploy/blog/blog/2023-enterprise/reference-implementation/index.md

 ## Support levels

 The process presented in this post is part of a pilot program to support platform engineering teams.
 It incorporates tools with varying levels of official support.
-The Octopus support teams will make reasonable endeavors to help teams that wish to use this process.
+The Octopus support team will make reasonable endeavors to help customers that wish to use this process.
 However, existing support Service Level Agreements (SLAs) do not apply to many of the tools described below.

 :::warning
 This post describes tools and processes we're seeking feedback on.
 They're not covered by existing SLAs, and you shouldn't apply them to production systems, or rely on them for production deployments.